blockchain-desktop/hyperledger-fabric-desktop/doc/proposal.md

 [https://github.com/blockchain-desktop/hyperledger-fabric-desktop](https://github.com/blockchain-desktop/hyperledger-fabric-desktop).

 #### Progress Report
-As v0.1.0 version, we have already implemented features including connection with peers and orderers, installation and delopyment of chaincode, query and invocation of chaincode, and a simple block-info dashboard.
+As v0.1.0 version, we have already implemented features including connection with peers and orderers, installation and deployment of chaincode, query and invocation of chaincode, and a simple block-info dashboard.
 The workflow of a fabric blockchain network can already be demonstrated by it.

 #### Roadmap
-Recently, we are focusing on documents, internationalization, quality assurence, and architecture refactoring.
+Recently, we are focusing on documents, internationalization, quality assurance, and architecture refactoring.
 After these things done, ideally before Dec.
 2018, we will start v0.2.0 version to implement more features.
 About 3 or 4-rounds development, we will reach the goal: a full-function general-purpose fabric desktop app.